kseverso/contrastive-LVM/README.md

 * seed: set a particular seed
 * fn: filename to store the model results

 Both methods return the target latent representation and save the learned model and objective function to a folder named results.
+An example of variational inference applied to the above model would be:

+`t_hat = model.variational_inference(num_epochs=5000, fn='trained model', fp='../results/')`